Alafresh/CsharpPlayersGuide/README.md

 # CsharpPlayersGuide
-This page contains the solutions for the challenges contained in The C# Player’s Guide
+This page contains the solutions for the challenges contained in The C# Player’s Guide book